Doctor of Ministry Program

-Limited Residency Requirement: The Doctor of Ministry curriculum is designed with practicing ministers in mind.
+Limited Residency Requirement: The Doctor of Ministry program is designed with practicing ministers in mind.
 Much of the required coursework will be completed at home in advance of and following the campus residency periods during the first two weeks of each January and June.
-There is also an optional residency week offered each October.

 - Readings and responses are completed remotely in the 6 weeks prior to the residency period.

 - The first 2 years of full-time study requires attendance in classes from 8:30 AM-4:30 PM M-F during the first 2 weeks of January and June.
 The third year is reserved for the final dissertation course which may be completed from home.
 (Part-time study is also possible as long as the program is completed within 6 years.)